 The Startup Canvas can be printed out or used as a digital template in whiteboard tools like FigJam or Miro.

-The Startup Canvas is a great tool for innovators, visionaries and game changers who want to (re)design and/or validate their business models.
+The Startup Canvas is an invaluable resource for innovators, visionaries, and game changers seeking to (re)design and validate their business models.

 Print the template on a big sheet of paper.
 Fill in all parts of the canvas.
 Use validated facts where possible, for the other parts use assumptions.
 Don't write directly on the canvas.
 Use (high quality) sticky notes instead.